-- 8.5 The following are not sexual entertainment venues: - Sex cinemas and sex shops; - Premises which provide entertainment on an infrequent basis.
-These are defined as premises where: - a) No relevant entertainment has been provided on more than 11 occasions within a 12 month period; - b) No such occasion has begun within a period of one month beginning with the end of the previous occasions; and - c) No such occasion has lasted longer than 24 hours. - Other premises or types of performances or displays exempted by an order of the Secretary of State; - Private dwellings with no public admittance. - 8.6 General guidance has been produced by the Home Office in relation to SEVs and this is attached as Appendix E. - 8.7 A licence can be granted and/or renewed for a period of 1 year or such shorter period as considered necessary.
-Licences can be granted subject to terms, conditions or restrictions and can be cancelled, revoked and transferred. - 8.8 The Committee has a duty to have regard to the comments of the Chief Officer of Police.
+- 9.5 The 1982 Act also sets out those premises that are NOT sexual entertainment venues.
+These are: - Sex shops and sex cinemas; - Premises which provide entertainment on an infrequent basis.
+These are defined as premises where - - (a) No relevant entertainment has been provided on more than 11 occasions within a 12 month period; - (b) No such occasion has begun within a period of one month beginning with the end of the previous occasions; and - (c) No such occasion has lasted longer than 24 hours. - Other premises or types of performances or displays exempted by an order of the Secretary of State. - Private dwellings with no public admittance. - 9.6 General guidance has been produced by the Home Office in relation to SEVs and this is attached as APPENDIX D to this report. - 9.7 A licence can be granted and/or renewed for a period of 1 year or such shorter period as considered necessary.
+Licences can be granted subject to terms, conditions or restrictions and can be cancelled, revoked and transferred. - 9.8 The Committee has a statutory duty to have regard to the comments, if any, of the Police. - As mentioned in paragraph 6.1 above, the Police have not submitted any objections/comments in relation to this application.

-9.0 Statutory Refusal of Licences
+10.0 Statutory grounds for refusal of Licences

-- 9.1 The Act sets out a number of statutory grounds where licences cannot be granted.
-These grounds are: - a) A licence cannot be granted to a person under 18, - b) A licence cannot be granted to a person disqualified under the Act, - c) A licence cannot be granted to a person not resident in the UK, - d) A licence cannot be granted to a body corporate which is not incorporated in the UK, - e) A licence cannot be granted to a person who has, within 12 months immediately before the date of an application, been refused the grant of a licence for the same premises.
+- 10.1 The 1982 Act sets out a number of statutory grounds where licences cannot be granted or renewed.
+These grounds are: - a) A licence cannot be granted to a person under 18; - b) A licence cannot be granted to a person disqualified under the Act;

+- c) A licence cannot be granted to a person not resident in the UK; - d) A licence cannot be granted to a body corporate which is not incorporated in the UK; - e) A licence cannot be granted to a person, who has, within 12 months immediately before the date of an application, been refused the grant of a licence for the same premises.

-The above provisions do not apply to this applicant.
+10.2 The above provisions for refusal of the application do not apply to this applicant.

-10.0 Discretionary Refusal of Licences
+11.0 Discretionary grounds for refusal of Licences

-- 10.1 The Act allows for licences to be refused using discretion, for which careful and balanced reasons should be given in the following manner: - > That the applicant is unsuitable to hold the licence by reason of having been convicted of an offence or for any other reason. - If the licence were to be granted, the business to which it relates would be managed by or carried on for the benefit of a person, other than the applicant who would be refused the grant, renewal or transfer of such a licence if he made the application himself. - > That the number of sex establishments in the relevant locality at the time the application is made is equal to or exceeds the number which the Authority consider is appropriate for that locality - > That the grant or renewal of the licence would be inappropriate having regard - i to the character of the relevant locality - ii to the use to which any premises in the vicinity are put or - iii to the layout character or condition of the premises in respect to which the application is made
+- 11.1 The 1982 Act allows for licences to be refused using discretion; for which careful and balanced reasons should be given.
+Those grounds are: - That the applicant is unsuitable to hold the licence by reason of having been convicted of an offence or for any other reason; - If the licence were to be granted, the business to which it relates would be managed by or carried on for the benefit of a person, other than the applicant, who would be refused the grant, renewal or transfer of such a licence if they made the application themselves; - That the number of sex establishments in the relevant locality at the time the application is made is equal to or exceeds the number which the Authority consider is appropriate for that locality; - That the grant or renewal of the licence would be inappropriate having regard to: - i. the character of the relevant locality; - ii. the use to which any premises in the vicinity are put; or - iii. to the layout, character or condition of the premises in respect to which the application is made.

-11.0 Sex Establishment Policy Guidelines
+12.0 Sex Establishment Policy Guidelines

-11.1 The current policy in relation to the consideration of applications in respect of discretionary grounds for refusal of licences are set out in section 7 of the sex establishment licensing policy adopted by the Licensing Committee.
-Members may wish to refer to the following policy guidelines when determining this application:
+12.1 The current policy in relation to the consideration of applications in respect of the discretionary grounds for refusal of licences are set out in section 7 of the sex establishment licensing policy adopted by the Licensing Committee.
+For ease of reference, relevant sections of the policy have been reproduced below.

-11.2 Unsuitability of applicant
+12.2 Unsuitability of applicant